sevonj/tiracompress/doc/implementation.md

 All relevant data structures are housed in submodules named after them (except for IO mods, which house both a reader and a writer).

-For those not familiar with Rust, a `mod.rs` file inside a folder is the topmost "index" module, while the other ones are its children.
+For those unfamiliar with Rust, a module in a `mod.rs` file is the folder's level. `./name/mod.rs` is equivalent to `./name.rs` in the hierarcy.

 ## Complexities and Performance